Close Menu

 All I can say for the Razer Kraken Kitty V2 – Gengar Edition is that they’re a hit with my co-workers and last well throughout the day.
 Additionally, there is one test that the Gendar Edition passes that my Hello Kitty Kraken headset doesn’t, walking on my underdesk treadmill.

 I’m well aware that not everyone will need a headset that runs a durability gambit like I do.
-But, if you are someone who enjoys getting in extra steps during the work day or just putting on a TV show to walk some before you start the day, sweat is something you have to worry about.
-Light colored ear cushions are already something that you have to clean over the years to keep pristine constantly, but the Gengar Edition violet and indigo-colored shell and cushions are perfect.
+But, if you are someone who enjoys getting in extra steps during the workday or just putting on a TV show to walk before starting the day, sweat is something you have to worry about.
+Light-colored ear cushions are already something that you have to clean over the years to keep them pristine.
+Still, the Gengar Edition violet and indigo-colored shell and cushions are perfect.

 A static mic and its limited USB-only compatibility are the only things that keep the Gengar Edition from being perfect.